Planning Your Park

 Integrating Waterways in your Park or Conservation Area

 Does your park project or park masterplan integrate or align with a waterway, or an important part of a watershed?
 Water sources have specific legislation and permits around their use, so connect with your local watershed district authority before you make too many plans in and around water sources.
-The Water Security Agency website is a great place to start learning about what you can and cannot do in your community.
+The Water Security Agency website is a great place to start learning about what you can and cannot do near waterways.

-Integrating water into a park system where possible is a great opportunity to ensure conservation of shorelines and native species.
-Plus, access to water sources open up all new ways for park users to learn more about the world around them!
+Integrating waterays and water bodies into urban parks where possible is a great opportunity to ensure conservation of shorelines and native species.
+Plus, access to water sources open up all new ways for visitors to learn more about the world around them!
 Education programs for kids often use water sources for easy ways to interact with native species: birds, bugs, fish, beavers, muskrats, and frogs are sources of wonder for kids of all ages.

 Souris River, Tatagwa Parkway, Weyburn